fjahr/cisa-research/half-agg.md

 Aggregating signatures in transactions was also discussed as part of [Graftroot](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-February/015700.html) and could be part of other proposals that require verification of multiple signatures.

+#### Block-wide half-agg

+Aggregating all BIP 340 signatures in a block into a single half-agg signature.
+This seems like a good fit since half-agg does not require any interactivity among the participants (which would be all transactions creators in the block).
+There would still be significant issues required to address for this use-case, such as handling reorgs and adaptor signatures (see Open issues section).

 #### Gossip protocol bandwidth savings in Layer-2 protocols